auth0/docs/articles/client-platforms/vanillajs/01-login.md

 ## Summary

-In this guide we saw how to use `Lock` widget in order to log users into your VanillaJS project.
+In this guide, we saw how to use the `Lock` widget in order to log users into your VanillaJS project.